 Live chat seems like a no-brainer.

 However, investing in a new or lightly staffed customer service channel comes at a cost.
 Live chat is not for every customer, or every organization.
-Using data from a recent Software Advice report, we have formulated three questions to help you determine if live chat might be an effective channel for your customers.
+Using data from a recent Software Advice report (link no longer active), we have formulated three questions to help you determine if live chat might be an effective channel for your customers.

 Although live chat has been around awhile and 56 percent of respondents in this survey said they have used it at least once, usage of the technology still skews heavily towards younger consumers.